juda/Recursive-Subtyping-for-All/README.md

 ### Overview of libraries

 The formalization of the paper uses the locally nameless representation [Aydemir, Brian, et al. "Engineering formal metatheory."
 (2008)] of terms and types.
 The formalization is built with a third-party library Metalib, which implements the locally nameless representation.
+For locally nameless related definitions, our naming follows the conventions in Metalib examples.
+A detailed explanation can be found [here](https://www.cis.upenn.edu/~plclub/popl08-tutorial/code/coqdoc/Fsub_Definitions.html).

 ### Proof Structure